microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 * `IUriContext` , which provides the base URI of the markup.
 This aligns with WPF's [IUriContext](https://docs.microsoft.com/dotnet/api/System.Windows.Markup.IUriContext).
 * `IXamlTypeResolver`, which binds a Xaml markup name to a type.
 This aligns with WPF's [IXamlTypeResolver](https://docs.microsoft.com/en-us/dotnet/api/system.windows.markup.ixamltyperesolver).

-There are two overloads of the virtual ProvideValue method, with/without the IXamlServiceProvider parameter.
-During Xaml markup loading, ProvideValue(IXamlServiceProvider) is called.
-Its virtual implementation calls ProvideValue().
+There are two overloads of the virtual ProvideValue method, with/without the IXamlServiceProvider parameter, you should only override one.
+The Xaml loader only calls the one-parameter version, as should any other caller.
+Its virtual implementation calls the zero-parameter version.
 So not overriding ProvideValue(IXamlServiceProvider), or calling the base implementation of it, calls ProvideValue().

 ## IXamlServiceProvider interface
 Gets the service object of the specified type.